-Radiopharmaceuticals, a Prime Application
+Radiopharmaceuticals, The First Application

 Here we present a new radio-synthesizer, product of a cooperative development of ABX GmbH and GESIM mbH, initiated by a BMBF supported joint research project (FKZ: 13N10271).

 To conduct a PET scan, a short-lived radioactive tracer isotope is injected into the living subject (usually into blood circulation).
 The tracer is chemically incorporated into a biologically active molecule in order to fit a particular medical indication.

 The tracer isotope cannot be produced in advance but must be synthesized shortly before the PET scan.
 On the other hand, the manipulation of radioactive components requires stringent work protection measures for the clinical staff.